 This is a single platform station.
 There are, however, two lines.
 The line nearest the platform is used in both directions by Glasgow Central - Largs trains.
 The same line was used by freight going north to the Hunterston Ore Terminal.
 The other line was used by southbound trains coming from Hunterston only.

-This station was briefly the terminus of the Largs Branch before the line was extended north to Largs in 1880.
+This station was briefly the terminus of the Largs Branch (Glasgow and South Western Railway) before its extension north to Fairlie Pier in 1880.
 Rebuilding of the station came in 1900 when the present building was erected.

 This was a two platform station with a goods yard on the west side, approached from the north.
 The goods yard is now housing.
 Little trace now remains of the former southbound platform, covered footbridge and station building which was in a recess.

-The station was noted for a very tall signal box at the north end on the east side of the line.
+The station was noted for a very tall signal box, of 1878, at the north end on the east side of the line.

-The southbound platform was removed, signal box closed and in the run up to electrification in 1986.
+The southbound platform was removed in the run up to electrification in 1986.
 The signal box had closed previously in 1981.
 The remaining station building fell into very poor condition but was restored in the early 1990s.

 A small building close to the road bridge also survived, but has been demolished.

 Ardrossan Montgomerie Pier

 Ardrossan Winton Pier